gabrieldernbach/audio-instruction/README.md

 - Generate workout audio guides with text-to-speech instructions
 - Add countdown audio between exercises
-- Include background music from YouTube URLs
+- Include background music from YouTube URLs (with fallback to instruction-only audio if download fails)
 - Normalize audio loudness for consistent volume
 - Support for multiple configuration formats (JSON, YAML, plain text)
 - CLI for simple usage
 - FastAPI web service for integration in other applications (e.g. as a tool for a custom GPT)

+## Important Note on YouTube Background Music

+Due to YouTube's anti-scraping measures, downloading background music from YouTube URLs may fail.
+The package will gracefully fall back to instruction-only audio when this happens.
+For reliable background music, consider:

+1. Using locally stored audio files instead of YouTube URLs
+2. Using royalty-free music from sources that explicitly allow downloads
+3. Running with the `--no-background` flag if you don't need background music

 ## Installation